Targeting of political opponents and civil society under the second Trump administration: Launching Justice Department investigations

+There's a big difference between saying we will always do our job and investigate any case and act independently of the White House.
+No, I'm not going to pledge that.
+And no attorney general should ever pledge that.

+— — Attorney General Todd Blanche during an NBC News interview with Kristen Welker in August 2026.

 Trump ended the post-Watergate norm of independence for the Department of Justice (DOJ) and weaponized it to investigate his political opponents, calling them "scum".
-His administration publicized actions against local leaders, judges, and federal officials who opposed his agenda along with what The New York Times described as "people who have simply gotten on the president's bad side" in an attempt to stigmatize them.
+His administration publicized actions against local leaders, judges, and federal officials who opposed his agenda, along with what The New York Times described as "people who have simply gotten on the president's bad side" in an attempt to stigmatize them.
 Trump made numerous suggestions, requests and demands to jail, arrest, investigate or prosecute his political opponents, including by explicitly or indirectly ordering investigations into political opponents and celebrities such as James Comey, Beyoncé, Oprah Winfrey, Bruce Springsteen, Chris Krebs.
 Trump's interim DC Attorney General Ed Martin and head of the Weaponization Working Group stated the Justice Department would publicly name and shame individuals they did not have sufficient evidence to prosecute.
 Legal experts described this approach as violating the department's ethical and procedural rulebook, and that many of his other actions publicizing investigations were "so outside the bounds that it could undermine any criminal case".

 Trump used the Justice Department to punish his enemies and reward his allies while making unfounded claims of prior "weaponization" against him.
 Trump ordered the attorney general to investigate the Biden administration for "weaponization of the federal government" and "government censorship of speech".
 The Guardian described the investigations as "politically charged reviews into his personal grievances".
 The orders made misleading accusations against the Biden administration and asserted they had committed criminal conduct against him and his supporters and demanded evidence be found to "correct past misconduct".

-On January 27, the DOJ fired more than a dozen officials who worked on criminal cases against Trump alleging a lack of trust in faithfully executing his agenda.
-It also announced a "special project" to investigate prosecutors who had previously brought charges against January 6 rioters, and launched a "weaponization working group" to review and investigate officials at both the state and federal levels who previously investigated Trump and provide the White House quarterly reports on its findings.
+On January 27, the DOJ fired more than a dozen officials who worked on criminal cases against Trump, alleging a lack of trust in faithfully executing his agenda.
+It also announced a "special project" to investigate prosecutors who had previously brought charges against January 6 United States Capitol attack rioters, and launched a "weaponization working group" to review and investigate officials at both the state and federal levels who previously investigated Trump and provide the White House quarterly reports on its findings.
 Several FBI agents and the FBI Agents Association sued the Trump administration to prevent the publication of the names of 5,000 FBI agents for their involvement in investigating the January 6 attack, and Trump later said he would fire some agents involved in investigating the attack.
-FBI agents involved in securing indictments against Trump or viewed as aligned with his political enemies were ultimately fired, which the FBI Agents Association criticized as "a campaign of erratic and arbitrary retribution".
+FBI agents involved in securing indictments against Trump or viewed as aligned with his political enemies were ultimately fired, and the FBI Agents Association criticized the actions as "a campaign of erratic and arbitrary retribution".